Successful Business Models and Letting Your Fans Pay You

 Creators are using Patreon to make a living in many ways, and some are finding a hybrid of business models works best for them.
 Check out this blog for more ideas around business models you can use to achieve the success you seek.

 We know it can be super tough to ask your fans for money.
 We really do.
 We also know you’re worth every penny.
 So get clear on your business model and how you’d like your fans to empower your creative career.
-Then, don’t ask them to do it, tell them how.
+Then, don’t ask them to do it, tell them how to do it.